Concept search allows you to query documents for words with a meaning similar to your search terms. Let’s look at a couple examples:

 'political sympathies', 'political science', 'government', 'realpolitik', 'practical politics', 'geopolitics', 'geostrategy', 'political relation'

 Machine learning techniques are a compelling alternative to using a database maintained by a team, because you can rely on a computer to find patterns, and update your model as new text becomes available.
-Word embeddings are a compelling tool, Word2vec can discover implicit relationships, such as gender or country capitals.
+Word embeddings3 are a compelling tool, Word2vec can discover implicit relationships, such as gender or country capitals.
 Varations of Word2vec represent word meanings from how they are used in context, using mathematical vectors.

 Much of the practical research I’ve found on Word2Vec and search uses it to generate synonyms.
-There are a few papers suggesting that Word2Vec can discover other types of relationship (e.g. more general/specific terms).
+There are a few papers suggesting that Word2Vec can discover other types of relationship4 (e.g. more general/specific terms).
 In a Word2vec model trained on English the “nearest” term to a noun is often the plural of the term, since those two terms are often used together.
 I expect this would be different in a language with cases (German, Greek, Latin), as related verbs and adjectives in change their endings to match.

 Concept search shines for users who enter multiple search terms.
 For “python” and “machine learning”, we really want to see pieces about scikit-learn, Tensorflow, and Keras.
 If we enter “java” and “machine learning”, we instead expect to see work by people using Stanford NLP or Deeplearning4j.

 Traditional full text search tools (Lucene) query for the presence or absence of terms, weighted by how often they occur.
-A variation of this is the simple and fast Rocchio Algorithm.
+A variation of this is the simple and fast Rocchio Algorithm5.
 The Rocchio Algorithm essentially does the following:

 - Run a Search